 The mortgage broker will actually complete and submit a home loan application on your behalf, and communicate with the lender and yourself until your home loan is approved and settled.

 PLEASE ENSURE YOUR BROKER HOLDS AN ASIC AUSTRALIAN CREDIT LICENCE OR IS AN AUTHORISED CREDIT REPRESENTATIVE OF A LICENCE HOLDER.

 They are also required to supply you with an Internal Dispute Resolution procedure (A procedure to advise consumers of their complaints process).

 All members of the MFAA (Mortgage & Finance Association of Australia), FBAA (Finance Brokers Association of Australia), COSL (Credit Ombudsman Service Limited) and BFSO (Banking and Financial Services Ombudsman) must not only have a procedure in place, but inform their clients of this procedure.
 It is so very important!

 In many states of Australia it is currently required by law that your broker provide you with this important contract.

-The Contract MUST include:
+The mortgage broker will fill out a Contract which MUST include: